Embodied Knowledge Workshop 2026

-In 2026, the workshop is offered as part of my PhD research on transformative adult education conducted at Tampere University.
-The EKW has been designed as a platform where adults can explore and open new perspectives on identity, ecology, and affect.
-The research follows the process and will reflect on the meaning of embodied knowledge for different adults based on their life experiences and interests, and in relation to ethical coexistence.
-Your personal reflections may be kept entirely private, but the instructor might ask to share them for research purposes (you can do that either anonymously or be openly credited for them in later research publications).
+In 2026, the EKW workshop is offered as part of my PhD research on adult education conducted in Tampere University and supported by Kone Foundation.
+The research follows the process and will reflect on the meaning of embodied knowledge for different people based on their life experiences and interests, in relation to coexistence.
+Your personal reflections may be kept entirely private, but sharing with others is encouraged and enhances personal experience.
+I may ask to share them for research purposes.
+You can do that either anonymously or be openly credited for them in later research publications.

 Commitment